pkulik0/gitdem/README.md

 ### Git remote helper

 The git remote helper is a tool that adds Solana support to git.
-It allows you to push and pull your repositories to the Solana blockchain.
+It allows you to push and pull your repositories from the blockchain.

 You can find more about git remote helpers [here](https://git-scm.com/docs/gitremote-helpers)